 - don't brush or use a vacuum cleaner to try and get rid of damp and mould.
-Mould is a living organism and when disturbed may potentially cause breathing problems. - if you attempt to get rid of it yourself, protect yourself by wearing a protective mask (not a paper disposable Covid-19 mask) covering your nose and mouth, wearing rubber gloves and goggles - you can kill mould by wiping down affected areas with a fungicidal wash.
-Follow the manufacturers instructions.
-Do not use bleach or washing up liquid - mildewed clothes should be dry cleaned or washed on as high
+Mould is a living organism and when disturbed may potentially cause breathing problems.
+You may need professional help from our repairs team to get rid of it - if you attempt to get rid of it yourself, protect yourself by wearing a protective mask (not a paper disposable Covid-19 mask) covering your nose and mouth, wearing rubber gloves and goggles - you can kill mould by wiping down affected areas with a fungicidal wash - one which carries a Health and Safety Executive (HSE) approved number (e.g. Registered with HSE under

-- temperature possible for the type of material.
+- "Control of Pesticides Regulations; 1986" HSE 10400), making sure you follow the manufacturer's instructions.
+Do not use bleach or washing up liquid - mildewed clothes should be dry cleaned or washed on as high temperature possible for the type of material.
 If you can, dry them outside because sunlight is good for killing mildew.
-Shampoo any affected carpets - after treatment, do what you can to reduce condensation to restrict new mould growth - also, after the damp has been treated, redecorate using a good quality fungicidal paint to help prevent mould recurring (note: the fungicidal paint will not be effective if covered with ordinary paints or wallpaper) - keep windows and doors closed when the heating is on, then when it's off open the trickle vents on the windows or open windows slightly or for a period of time to prevent condensation and mould forming - close curtains and blinds when it gets dark to keep in the heat
+Shampoo any affected carpets - after treatment, do what you can to reduce condensation to restrict new mould growth - also, after the damp has been treated, redecorate using a good quality fungicidal paint to help prevent mould recurring (note: the fungicidal paint will not be effective if covered with ordinary paints or wallpaper) - keep windows and doors closed when the heating is on, then when it's off open the trickle vents on the windows or open windows slightly or for a period of time to prevent condensation and mould forming - close curtains and blinds when it gets dark to keep in the heat - ensure you open curtains during the day to allow heat to enter individual rooms naturally as a result of the sun